hbctraining/variant_analysis/lessons/07_variant_calling.md

 **Exercise**

-First let's move into out `variant_calling` directory and copy over a sample VCF file:
+First let's move into our `variant_calling` directory and copy over a sample VCF file:

 ``` bash
 cd ~/variant_calling/